Yasminelle

 Yasminelle pills also contain maize starch, magnesium stearate, lactose monohydrate, talc, hypromellose, iron oxide red (E172) and titanium dioxide.

 Always discuss your medical history and any medication you are currently taking with your prescribing doctor before taking Yasminelle.
 Some medicines may interact negatively with Yasminelle or reduce its effectiveness.
-Some examples include:
+These include for example:

 - certain medicines for epilepsy